In this article:

 This tutorial will show you an example of how to add BoldGrid as a Custom WordPress Package in Softaculous, as well as list it within Top Applications in the Softaculous end user interface.
-For a simpler integration with WordPress, you can install the BoldGrid Inspirations plugin in Softaculous.
+With this Custom Package, you can enable your users to install BoldGrid with cPanel’s Software section.
+You can also add BoldGrid to the Top Applications , you simply have to check the option in General Settings labeled: Show custom script(s) logo in TOP scripts.
+This will allow it to show in cPanel as well as the Carousel in Softaculous.

 You will need root access on your server to complete this tutorial.